apoclyps/spotify-metadata-api/README.md

 Usage
 -----

-Just create a new instance of SpotifyMetadata and use the search method
+Just create a new instance of SpotifyMetadata and use the search method.
+Something like this

+    SpotifyMetadata metadata = new SpotifyMetadata();
+    Response response = metadata.search("foo", RequestType.album);